shobhit-gupta/ResearchPapers/0_how-to-timestamp-a-digital-document/Notes.md

      - On receipt, leave it unopened.
    - In case of a dispute,
      - Time postmarked on the envelope serves as evidence to inventor's claims

+### Assumptions

+There maybe more elaborate procedures than above.
+But, they rely on making sure that multiple people handle the records so that any tampering maybe detected by another person.

+All such procedures rely on two assumptions:

+1. Records can be examined for telltale signs of tampering.
+2. There is another perfect entity that views the document and whose integrity & impartiality are beyond doubt.

+Such assumptions are even weaker in case of _digital_ documents.
+This is so for it's extraordinarily easy to tamper with a digital document without any telltale signs.